dhershman1/simple-card/README.md

 #### Return

-Returns an object with an `isValid` prop and a `info` prop.
+Returns an object with an `isValid` prop and a `isExpired` prop.

 - `isValid` - `Boolean`: The Boolean whether or not the value passed the validation
-- `info` - `String`: The info property is usually what comes back as the CVN type
-    - Possible Values:
-      - `'Not Expired'`: The provided date is not expired
-      - `'Is Expired'`: The provided date is indeed expired
+- `isExpired` - `Boolean`: Boolean for true if it is expired false if it isn't

 #### Usage